AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

 will receive a single grade, for all individuals.
 However, we reserve the right to institute peer grading in problematic situations, as detailed in the [Team Policy](/teamwork).

-Please fill out the [Teamwork Survey](https://forms.gle/XNpUYWvuSyyc2L7u9)</a> so we can begin forming groups.

 ### Late Work